catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ### KNOWLEDGE AGENT

-The architecture is based on so called Knowledge Agents that consists of:
+The architecture is based on so-called Knowledge Agents that consists of:

 - Matchmaking Agent
 - Binding Agents (Provisioning Agent/Remoting Agent)
 - Federated Catalog
 - Bindings (configurations of binding agents)

 The components are federated over all participants.
 All data (and services) are represented together as a federated knowledge graph.
-The processing logic for the agents is defined in so called *skills*.
+The processing logic for the agents is defined in so-called *skills*.
 All communication is handled by EDC connectors.

-A detailed view of how a Knowledge Agent works is given in the section [Knowledge Agent](./knowledge-agent) (which comes next to this section).
+A detailed view of how *Knowledge Agents* and *skills* work is given in the section [Knowledge Agent](./knowledge-agent) (which comes next to this section).

 ### BUSINESS PROCESS